slatedocs/slate/source/includes/ios/_ios.md

 `apiCommand.setServerRequestRate(requestRateInSeconds)`

-Set how frequently uploads occur to the server.
+Set how frequently data is uploaded to the server.

 ### Parameters